 - The Big Guy: Physically average in stature but he gets a few moments to remind everyone that he is a powerful martial arts master, including one where he cracks a massive stone circle to dust with one punch - and this is without having to use Dragoon powers.

-- Cool Old Guy: The only one that's likely older then him is Rose.
-That being said, he gives out excellent advice to party members and remains calm at all times.
+- Cool Old Guy: The only party member older then him is Rose.
+That being said, he gives out excellent advice to party members and remains calm and genial at all times.